 JR: He mostly taught figure drawing and a year or two later we were both teaching in that same building.
 I was teaching a foundation drawing class.

-RW: So you were both teaching drawing there.
+teaching drawing there.

 JR: Yes.
 And there were some other shared students, too.